robinmattern/FRDocs_dev01-robin/Setup/fr0101_Setup-Developer-Workstation.md

 <div class="notice-warning">
   <div class="notice-warning-header">
-    Warning: Use the Account: Local_Admin
+    Warning: Use the Account Name: Local_Admin
   </div>

+- It is not recommended to use another account name
-- This account will be used throughout the documentation.
+- This account name will be referenced throughout the tutorial.
-- It is not recommened to use another account, but if you do so, it cannot contain spaces in the name.
+- If you choose another account name, it cannot contain spaces in the name.
 This tutorial will fail, if spaces are found in the Windows user account name.

 </div>